 The Department has received a Consumer Assistance Program Grant under the Affordable Care Act and will be coordinating website improvement efforts related to both grants so as to avoid duplication.
-The Department will use grant dollars to develop an interactive and user-friendly website allowing consumers to, among other things, search and access all publicly available information related to premium rates and rate increases within the Illinois health insurance marketplace.
+The Department is using grant dollars to develop an interactive and user-friendly website allowing consumers to, among other things, search and access all publicly available information related to premium rates and rate increases within the Illinois health insurance marketplace.
 During the third quarter, the Department interviewed and extended offers for a Consumer Information Officer and Consumer Information Assistant funded through the Consumer Assistance Program Grant.
-These two new employees will be responsible for implementing the website upgrades.
+These two new employees, both of whom started in the fourth quarter, are responsible for implementing the website upgrades.
 The Department conducted meetings to discuss the design of a rate review "Report Card" to display rate information on its new website.
-Also during the third quarter, the Department developed an interactive web tool to display rates on its current site while the new interface is under development.
-In addition, the Department is in the process of evaluating proposals submitted in response to an RFP requesting an assessment of the Department's consumer service activities, including the accessibility of the Department's website and other outreach efforts.
+Also during the fourth quarter, the Department began development of a new rate filing webpage that includes an interactive web tool to display current rates.
+This new webpage allows consumers to see rate filings from 2005-2011 and provide comments to the Department on these filings.
+In addition, the Department evaluated proposals submitted in response to an RFP, requesting an assessment of the Department's consumer service activities, including the accessibility of the Department's website and other outreach efforts.
 The work of the selected vendor will help inform the form and content of the new website.